AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Recently trending.

-1. Target Competitive Keywords
+1. Target competitive keywords

-Figure 4: Comparison of two keywords’ popularity.
+Figure 4: Comparison of search interest for two related keywords

 The chart shows the search interest for the terms "proxy server" and "VPN" for a specific time.

-2. An easier way to conduct niche market research
+2. Conduct localized niche market research

 The image shows the top search terms for the entered term that were also searched for.